Lauke/Pokedex/README.md

 ## Progress
 * I've learned how to fetch the Pokemon API and display it in the console log
 * Learned how to fetch data from the API and manipulate the DOM Objects (still figuring out how to fetch the moves)
+* Added the moves, not in the best way but it's understandable for now (going to reconsider this later)

 ## Practical Information